corocoto/algorithms/README.md

-# algorithms
+# Algorithms

-Algorithms list with examples written on JavaScript language
+Here you can find list of algorithms that were be written on JavaScript language.